What is Negative Testing?

 Here are some major objectives that negative testing can help software developers and testers with:

-1. Functions as a a critical component of software quality assurance, helping to validate that the system behaves as expected and meets customer requirements.
+• Ensures Software Quality Assurance: It is a critical component of software quality assurance, as it helps validate that the system behaves as expected and meets customer requirements.

 You can use negative testing to verify the robustness of your software by testing how it handles invalid or unexpected inputs.